Gender Pay Gap

-In Bradfords the male Mean hourly rate is slightly lower than the rate paid to women by -0.33%.
-The Median gap is -4.4%.
+In Bradfords the male Mean hourly rate is higher than the rate paid to women by 7.6%.
+The Median gap is 4.7%.

-The majority of all employees in our Bradfords Building Supplies business received a bonus: 75.8% of male employees and 70% of female employees.
+A large proportion of employees in Bradfords Building Supplies business received a bonus: 88.9% of male employees and 82.7% of female employees.

 Our reward programmes are gender neutral and as performance in our businesses improves, we expect to reward all employees with increased bonuses.

-We have significantly improved our benefits package through our Acorn Rewards initiative.
+- We have significantly improved our benefits package through our Acorn Rewards initiative.
 This includes the provision of extended and company enhanced maternity pay, paid time off for fertility treatment and paid time off in the unfortunate event an employee suffers a miscarriage.

-Our Apprentice programme has now been up and running for 3 years and 40% of the participants are female
+- Our Apprentice programme has now been up and running for 5 years and currently 50% of the participants are female.